 Here I will post comments about “Venice in Las Vegas” as they come in.

 “The authenticity of the ’60s counterculture meets the Disneyfied and digitalised world of hypermodernity as lived by a young American (born in 1956).
 Shapiro knows that telling this story as autobiography is an art, and not a minor one.
 His is candid, witty, varied, and written as an adventure across two continents.
-It informs, entertains, and educates as the expérience did for Shapiro.
-A delight to read.”
+It informs, entertains, and educates as the experience did for Shapiro.
+A delight to read.
+An amazing story.
+He has written a great autobio, many congrats to him.”

 – Mike Gane, Emeritus Professor of Sociology, Loughborough University